bjclark13/javascript_ahbc_august2021/lessons/Day44.md

 ### 9:15 - 10

-React Practice: Build and Decorate a Tree
+React Practice: Build and Decorate a Holiday Tree